 As Red Canary eclipses a decade providing world-class security operations to organizations around the world, we continue to analyze, learn, and evolve based on the petabytes of raw data and trillions of signals that our XDR platform consumes daily.
 Every byte of this data is interrogated 24×7 by roughly 3,500 analytics, and adversaries are relentlessly pursued by our expert team of intelligence, research, detection, and threat hunting professionals.

 In 2022, Red Canary detected and responded to nearly 40,000 threats that our customers’ preventative controls missed.

 Behind the data

 Knowing the limitations of any methodology is important as you determine what threats your team should focus on.
-While we hope our top 10 threats and detection opportunities help you and your team prioritize, we recommend building your own threat model by comparing the top threats we share in our report with what other teams publish and what you observe in your own environment.
+While we hope our list of top threats and detection opportunities helps you and your team prioritize, we recommend building your own threat model by comparing the top threats we share in our report with what other teams publish and what you observe in your own environment.